Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 6. It must be Fineness.

-8. It should have affinity to dye stuff.
+8. It should have an affinity to dye stuff.

 Classification of Textile Fibers:

-According to the properties and characteristics, textile fibers are classified into two main parts which are natural fiber and man-made fiber or artificial fiber.
-Now I would like to discuss the general classification of textile fibers as below.
+According to their properties and characteristics, textile fibers are classified into two main parts, which are natural fiber and man-made fiber or artificial fiber.
+Now, I would like to discuss the general classification of textile fibers as below.

 Classification of Textile Fibers